paritytech/polkadot-sdk/cumulus/zombienet/tests/0007-prepare-warp-sync-db-snapshot.md

 ```

 # Restoring a snapshot
 Zombienet will automatically download the `*.tgz` file to the respective folder for a run.
-However you can also download
+However, you can also download
 it manually, just ensure you extract the tar file in the correct directory, i.e. the root directory
 `chain-data/charlie/`